 How to purchase tickets.

-To be considered for the full funding request, the Program Board must attend all organizational hearings and respond to any inquiries presented by the GPSA Appropriations Committee during the setting of the 2026-2028 Activity Fee.

 Graduate and Professional Student Assembly

 All obligations listed in Section VIII.A.

 No more than 20% of the GPSA budget may be utilized for travel by Executive Committee and Voting Members.
 Exceptions may be approved by a majority vote of the seated membership of the GPSA Appropriations Committee.